githubEdit

 No Choice vs. Bounce Rate

-In an opt-in configuration, bounce rate tracking is often impossible as bouncers leave before consenting to analytics.
-The No Choice metric is a valuable proxy for bounce rate.
+In an opt in configuration, bounce rate tracking is often impossible because bouncers leave before consenting to analytics.
+The No Choice metric is therefore a useful proxy for part of this reality.

 A/B Testing